Actively interviewing · Principal / Staff Designer roles

 UX ResearchSession AnalysisNav.
 ArchitectureCompetitive Bench.

 Full-scale redesign of Cowbell's policyholder digital platform — transforming a passive document store into an active lifecycle management surface.
-Research-led with 3,394 FullStory sessions.
+Research-led with 3,394 LogRocket sessions.

 View Case Study